Introduction

 Procedure

-1. Login to WHM as the root user
+- Log in to the DNS Cluster member using WHM as the root user

-4. Put a check next to the "Debug mode" option
+- Put a check next to the "Debug mode" option and click "Submit" to commit your changes

 IMPORTANT: Debug mode generates a significantly larger amount of data as compared to normal dnsadmin logging.
 If you leave this mode on for any length of time, you should have disk usage monitoring in place on the server and check it regularly to be sure that the logs do not grow too quickly and consume too much disk space.
 On servers with extremely high DNS traffic, you should also pay attention to the %iowait and other disk I/O statistics closely to be sure that the additional I/O consumed by debug logs is not impacting the server in a negative way.
 You can learn more about what %iowait is with the following resource: